AlexPeret/zeroifblog.github.io/artigos/websharper/datetime-i18n.md

 This article describes how to setup a WebSharper client-server application to handle DateTime with internationalization.

-We are going to use pt-BR (Brazilian Portuguese) language, but changing it to other language might be straighforward.
+We are going to use pt-BR (Brazilian Portuguese) language, but changing it to other language might be straightforward.

 ## Setting up UICulture/Culture